 Music Education Courses Online

 The following music education courses are offered in traditional (fall, spring and summer terms) and online formats throughout the year.
-The online versions may be offered in 13-week, 8-week and 3-week formats.
-Students in the MM, MME or BM/MAT programs may take either the traditional or online format to complete their degree.
+The online versions may be offered in 13-week, 6-week or 3-week formats.
+Students in the MM, MME or BM-MME programs may take either the traditional or online format to complete their degree.
 Students in other degree programs may take these courses as free electives:

 |ME 693||Seminar in Music Educ||3|

 The following courses may be used as electives in graduate music education programs.
 They are taught quarterly online, in 8-week modules throughout the year: